aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ## Waste and garbage disposal sites, landfills {#Ch04.14}

-Information on landfills has been compiled from [VARAM](https://www.varam.gov.lv/sites/varam/files/content/files/atkritumu_poligoni_lv_karte.pdf) and
+Information on landfills has been compiled from [The Ministry of Smart Administration and Regional Development](https://www.varam.gov.lv/sites/varam/files/content/files/atkritumu_poligoni_lv_karte.pdf) and
-Latvian Environment, Geology and Meteorology Center ["Report on landfills in Latvia in 2023"](https://videscentrs.lvgmc.lv/files/Vide/Atkritumi_un_radiacijas_objekti/Nr_3_parskats_par_atkritumiem/3Atkritumi_kopsavilkums_2023.pdf) listed landfills and their addresses.
-The coordinates required for the preparation of EGVs were found by combining the resources https://www.google.com/maps and https://balticmaps.eu/.
+Latvian Environment, Geology and Meteorology Centre's report,
+["Report on landfills in Latvia in 2023"](https://videscentrs.lvgmc.lv/files/Vide/Atkritumi_un_radiacijas_objekti/Nr_3_parskats_par_atkritumiem/3Atkritumi_kopsavilkums_2023.pdf) listed landfills and their addresses.
+The coordinates required for the preparation of EGVs were obtained by combining the resources https://www.google.com/maps and https://balticmaps.eu/.
 In addition to the resources mentioned above, an object was added at the address "Dardedzes C, Mārupes pag., Mārupes nov., Latvia, LV-2166".